chrneumann/ibre/README.md

 # IBRE - In Browser Routing Engine

 Ibre is an experimental in browser routing engine for road networks.
+It's implemented in Rust and compiled to WebAssembly.

 It uses a transport network stored in Mapbox Vector Tiles (in a PMTiles container).